 You may think of high blood pressure as a problem you'll have to deal with when you are older, but it turns out, many pregnant women deal with it too.
-In fact, American Pregnancy Association, hypertension affects up to 8 percent of expecting women and can lead to complications -- preeclampsia to low birth weight to higher risk of placenta abruption (placenta separating from the uterus before labor) to kidney problems.
+Hypertension affects up to 8 percent of expecting women and can lead to complications—from preeclampsia to low birth weight to higher risk of placenta abruption (placenta separating from the uterus before labor) to kidney problems.
 So if you were diagnosed with gestational hypertension or are at risk of developing it during pregnancy, you should find a way to keep your blood pressure under control; and since a lot of medications are big no-nos during pregnancy, the key to doing so is making a few lifestyle changes.

 Here are 7 natural ways you can lower your blood pressure during pregnancy.